JordanMartinez/purescript-ecosystem-update/debrief.md

     - no one reviewed the PR
     - disagreement among core contributors about whether something should be done / how it should be done
     - lack of expertise in an area to know whether such changes were correct and appropriate

+## Numerous `contrib` repos depended on a repo outside of the `contrib` libraries

+`core` libraries have a policy that they do not depend on non-`core` libraries.
+While this can make some things inconvenient, it makes a huge difference when updating libraries due to a breaking change in the compiler.

+`contrib` does not currently follow such a policy, and the pain of that choice revealed itself in this release cyle.
+There were test dependencies were outside of `contrib` maintainers' control (e.g. `purescript-naturals`, `purescript-spec` or `purescript-test-unit`).
+For `naturals`, we dropped the dependency and updated the code.
+For the test libraries, we had to bootstrap a workaround using `ReaderT String Aff a`, so that we did not touch the tests but still got the nice test reports provided by those other libraries.

+`contrib` should implement a similar policy as `core` to reduce this problem in the future.